As our city, nation and the entire world continues to grapple with the outbreak of COVID-19, I want to share some information and resources with you.

 NYC Housing Preservation & Development (HPD) has coronavirus resources online here.
 HPD Section 8 tenants experiencing a rent hardship due to a decrease in income may contact HPD via DTRAI@hpd.nyc.gov or by fax at 212-863-5299

-Homeowners with FHA, USDA, VA, or Section 184 or 184A mortgages and those with mortgages backed by Fannie Mae or Freddie Mac have the right to request forbearance on their payments for up to 6 months, with a possible extension for another 6 months without fees, penalties, or extra interest, until January 31, 2021.
+Homeowners with FHA, USDA, VA or Section 184 or 184A mortgages and those with mortgages backed by Fannie Mae or Freddie Mac have the right to request forbearance on their payments for up to 6 months, with a possible extension for another 6 months without fees, penalties or extra interest, until June 30, 2021.
 Homeowners should contact their mortgage servicing company directly.
+Learn more here.

 Information for Parents and Students: